 If a line has no changes, the line status is Accepted.

 On the response, the line statuses tell you the types of changes that the vendor made.
 Additionally, all fields that were changed appear bold to help you identify the changes.

 You can update a PO by selecting Process PO update on the response or on one line at a time.
 An Is PO update processed? field on the header and the lines indicates whether the system has processed the header or lines to update the PO with changes that originate from the response.
 You can run the Process PO update action only one time per header or line.

 Not all suggested changes can be updated on a PO.
 Only updates on the header, and updates of dates and quantities on lines, can be automatically updated on the PO.
 For other changes, you must manually update the PO.
 In this case, the value of the Is PO update processed? field is Manual update.
 For example, if a vendor suggests that a line be split into a schedule, this change must be made manually.

-Every line that has a status of Accepted will have a confirmed delivery date.
+Every line that has a status of Accepted will have a confirmed receipt date.
 When you run the Process PO update action, this date is updated on the PO.
 Notes and attachments aren't automatically transferred to the current PO.
 Additionally, trade agreements aren't reassessed on the PO lines when you update the current PO via the Process PO update action.